Field-Day-2022/desktop-data-manager/QualityPolicy.md

 ## Scrum

 The team will use the Scrum framework to govern the management of the Field Day project.
+The project will be divided into **two-week** sprints.

+Taiga will be used to manage user stories and tasks throughout development.
+The task board for Field Day can be found [here](https://tree.taiga.io/project/jlnorma4-field-day-capstone-project/).

 ### Sprint Planning

 Sprint planning will be done on the first Sunday of each sprint duration.
+During sprint planning the team will populate the Taiga board with _all tasks_ for the upcoming sprint.
+The team will unanimously decide that the generated tasks are sufficient to occupy the entire team for the duration of the sprint.

 ### Stand Up